top of page

 Both models have their roots in Solutions Focused Therapy.
 In contrast to therapy, coaches Mark McKergow and Paul Z. Jackson used this approach in the coaching program and for the first time described in their book The Solutions Focus: Making Coaching and Change SIMPLE

 In this way, the trend emerged, which, as the authors write, focuses especially on solutions (and not problems), builds on strengths (not weaknesses), and looks for positive ways forward (and does not examine barriers).
 By positively channeling energy, focusing on strengths, and working on a solution, Coachee will feel motivated and energized rather than deprived of energy, which the authors say is experienced when problems and difficulties are discussed and analyzed.
+This approach also regularly checks the progress.

 SIMPLE coaching model